jonhadfield/soba/README.md

 **Key features:**
 - 🌐 **Multi-provider support** - Back up from GitHub, GitLab, Bitbucket, Azure DevOps, Gitea, and Sourcehut
 - 💾 **Efficient storage** - Only stores new bundles when changes are detected
+- 🔒 **Encryption support** - Optionally encrypt bundles with age encryption for security
 - ⏰ **Built-in scheduler** - Run backups automatically at custom intervals
 - 🔄 **Smart rotation** - Keep only the backups you need
 - 📦 **Git LFS support** - Back up large file storage objects